Cycling in the Scottish Borders

 Cycling is a pleasure from your self-catering cottage at Burnbrae on the quiet Borders roads, with lots of routes to choose from.
 Whether it's a handful of miles or a day in the saddle, there's a route for you.
 For the thrill-seekers, we're a world-class mountain bike destination too.

-With its hills and valleys, cycling in the Borders countryside can be as challenging or as easy as you'd like.
+You can hire an e-bike a wonderful way to explore the hills and valleys, cycling in the Borders countryside can be as challenging or as easy as you'd like.
 Stay on the flat and enjoy the views or take to the hills for thrilling mountain bike trails.
 You can take in all four of the great Border Abbeys by bike, and there are plenty of marked routes around and between each Border town.

 Some useful links for biking in the Borders